3045 Avenue B , Bethlehem, PA 18017 610-253-2527

 Practical Nurse Education Program (PN013)

-The length of the Practical Nurse Education Program ( PN Program ) will be 12 months and includes 1550 hours of study.
-After successful completion of the nursing program requirements, students will qualify to take the NCLEX-PN Licensure Examination for the State of PA, and after successful completion they may work as a Licensed Practical Nurse ( LPN ) .
+The Practical Nurse Education Program (PN Program) is 12 months for full-time students and 18 months for part-time students, encompassing a total of 1550 hours of study.
+Upon successful completion of the nursing program and graduation requirements, students will qualify to take the NCLEX-PN Licensure Examination for the State of Pennsylvania.
+After passing the NCLEX-PN, graduates may work as Licensed Practical Nurses (LPNs).

 Semester I